 Make ecosystems more resilient by using vegetation to create connections and corridors between parks and wider networks.
 Protect and enhance viewpoints and significant natural features.
 Ensure that movement networks through the natural environment respect the existing terrain, flora and fauna, heritage and cultural values.

-Views can give a sense of place, orientation and identity.
-In Auckland, many of viewsinvolve volcanic cones or coastal vistas.
+Views to particular landscape features or buildings help orientate us, and important views provide a sense of place and neighbourhood identity.
+In Auckland, many of these views involve volcanic cones or the harbours.
 Views allow us to visually escape from our immediate surroundings and can promote a sense of openness and connectivity.
-Locations with views are also great places to locate rest spots and interpretative signage.
+Locations with views can also be great places to rest and relax.

-- identifying important views that could be retained, restored or enhanced or where an opportunity exists to create a new view shaft
+- identifying important views to be retained, restored or celebrated

-- protecting, maintaining and maximising views to and from significant points or features by:
+- protecting and maximising views to and from significant points or landmark features by:

-- avoiding the placement of large specimen trees and vegetation that may obscure key views as they mature
+- avoiding obstruction by trees and shrubs as they mature

-- identifying any long range panoramic vistas which could be enjoyed and appreciated from within the site
+- identifying any long range vistas which could be enjoyed from within the sites